 Likewise, Calvary Home for Children at 110 Calvary Home Circle has an extensive wish list which you can find here: wishlist – they have Amazon and Target wish lists for consistently needed items, and a range of food, clothing, personal care, household and cleaning items that vary.
 Contact email@example.com or call them at 864.296.5437 to verify their current needs, especially if you have a larger item to donate.

-Mary’s House in Pickens also has a wish list, which you can find here: wishlist – their needs range from new, unused clothing, to things for their pantry like macaroni, cereal, cornmeal and fruit juices.
+Mary’s House in Pickens County, which serves people of Anderson County, also has a wish list, which you can find here: wishlist – their needs range from new, unused clothing, to things for their pantry like macaroni, cereal, cornmeal and fruit juices.
 They also can use supplies like toilet paper and laundry detergent.
 They also have an annual silent auction and can take items to be auctioned off.
-Contact them via email email@example.com or phone at 864.855.1708.
+Contact them via email firstname.lastname@example.org or phone at 864.855.1708.

 Safe Harbor, with locations in multiple counties to include Anderson County, has a wish list which you can find here: wishlist which includes cleaning products, household products, domestic items, over-the-counter medications, linens and dishes, baby and children’s needs, hair care products, resource labs supplies, and food items ranging from the essential grits to the important cake mixes.
 There are some limitations about what in-kind items they can accept, some of which are specified on their website.
-While you can also take things to their resale store, which is in Greenville, you can bring items to Boulevard Baptist at 700 Boulevard – they provide space for donations as well as host a yard sale for them.
-Call Safe Harbor at 864.385.7946 for donation item details, and to arrange pickup for large-item donations.
+Call Safe Harbor at 864.385.7946 for donation item details, and to arrange pickup for large items.

 St John’s United Methodist Church at 305 East River Street hosts an extensive clothes closet (it’s in its own building separate from the building with the bell and tower).
-Contact Pat and Mike Smith via phone 864.760.0353 or email Mike Smith or Pat Smith to find out their current donation needs.
+Contact Pat and Mike Smith via phone 864.760.0353 or email Pat Smith to find out their current donation needs.

-The Clemson Outdoor Labs hosts a number of camps for those with special needs:
+The Clemson Outdoor Lab hosts a number of camps for those with special needs:

 - Camp Hope for children and adults who have developmental disabilities